Diocese of Pamiers: Cathedral and Chapter

-Before the creation of the diocese in 1295, the inhabitants of the monastery of Saint-Antonin lived as Canons Regular according to the Rule of Saint Augustine.
-Bishop Saisset's brief tenure did not permit him to address the matter of the organization of a cathedral Chapter or the apportioning of revenues.
-This was left to his successor, Bishop Pilfort de Rabastens, who immediately met violent opposition from the Canons of Saint-Antonin.
-Prestige was at issue, and also power and money.
-Arbitration finally settled the issues which included the division of income, the power of appointing to various benefices, the creation of the office of Prior of the Cloister, and the nomination and admission to office of Chapter dignities and of Canons.
-The Prior was to be elected by the Chapter and instituted by the Bishop.
-The dignities (not dignitaries) were: the Archdeacon, the Treasurer, the Sacristan, the Infirmarian, the Master of Works, and the Aumonier.
+Before the creation of the diocese in 1295, the inhabitants of the monastery of Saint-Antonin lived as canons regular according to the Rule of Saint Augustine.
+Bishop Saisset's brief tenure did not permit him to address the matter of the organization of a cathedral chapter or the apportioning of revenues.
+This was left to his successor, Bishop Pilfort de Rabastens, who immediately met violent opposition from the canons of Saint-Antonin.
+Prestige, power, and money were at issue.
+Arbitration finally settled the issues which included the division of income, the power of appointing to various benefices, the creation of the office of prior of the cloister, and the nomination and admission to office of chapter dignities and of canons.
+The prior was to be elected by the chapter and instituted by the bishop.
+The dignities (not dignitaries) were: the archdeacon, the treasurer, the sacristan, the infirmarian, the master of works, and the aumonier.

 Bishop-elect Pilfort moved his residence from the monastery buildings of Saint-Antonin into the city of Pamiers.
 This separated him from his cathedral and from the Canons.

 In 1371 Pope Gregory XI reduced the number of Canons in the Cathedral Chapter to 18, and Pope Eugene IV further reduced the number to 12.
 In 1693 there were only four dignities, and 12 Canons.
 In 1787 there were six dignities, but only 9 Canons.